cjphawes/hangman-project-three/README.md

 - **Issue 2**: My secondary confirmation questions were not going to the correct function once chosen an input, causing an infinite loop.

-  - _Solution_: To get out of the loop i added `break` on the inner loops to break out back to the outer loop.
+  - _Solution_: To get out of the loop I added `break` on the inner loops to break out back to the outer loop.

 - **Issue 3**: When entering a username, if you added a space before you typed your username, it would not capitalize the first letter as designed.
   - _Solution_: A quick fix was to simply swap around my `strip()` and `capitalize()` methods so it would always strip away the spaces first before then capitalizing the username's first letter.